techbubble/buildstarter/readme.md

 With Buildstarter, Open Source teams don't need to worry about which features to focus on next and how to fund their development.
 The community will speak with its cryptowallet.

+## Install

+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle) and a simple dApp (using HTML and JS).

+To install, download or clone the repo, then:

+npm install

 ## Resources

 * [How does Ethereum work anyway?](https://medium.com/@preethikasireddy/how-does-ethereum-work-anyway-22d1df506369)